 Mini Cherry Galettes

-- 2 tbsp apricot jam +2 tbsp of water
+- 2 tablespoon apricot jam +2 tablespoon of water

 - Preheat the oven to 200 C (400 F).
 Line a baking tray with parchment paper.